jd-develop/SNT-NSI/README.md

-# SNT-NSI
+# SNT/NSI code
- All my code written in SNT and NSI (computer sciences) in all my schooling
+ All my code written in SNT and NSI (computer sciences) in all my schooling.